silabs-KrisY/BLEtest/README.md

 ### Prerequisites

-1. Blue Gecko SDK version 3.x installed via Simplicity Studio v5. *NOTE: This tool is no longer compatible with Blue Gecko SDK version 2.x.
+1. Blue Gecko SDK version v3.3.1 (Gecko SDK 4.0.1) or greater installed via Simplicity Studio v5 or from github. *NOTE: This tool is no longer compatible with Blue Gecko SDK version 2.x.
 For 2.x compatibility, revert to previous 1.x versions of BLEtest.*
 2. Linux/Posix build environment (OSX, Raspberry Pi, etc.) or Windows (Cygwin/MinGW).
-3. Blue Gecko / Mighty Gecko device running a serial UART NCP (Network Co-Processor) firmware image.
+3. Blue Gecko / Mighty Gecko device running a serial UART NCP (Network Co-Processor) firmware image v3.3.1 (Gecko SDK 4.0.1) or greater.
 See the "To Run" section below for more details.

 ### Installing

 This project can be built as supplied within the Blue Gecko SDK frameworks.

-#### For Cygwin/OSX/Linux with SDK installed
+#### For Cygwin/OSX/Linux with Gecko SDK installed

-Clone or copy the contents of this repository into the Blue Gecko SDK, into a subfolder of app/bluetooth/example_host.
-Commands shown here are from OSX using Gecko SDK Suite v3.2, but will be similar in Linux/Cygwin.
+Clone or copy the contents of this repository into the Gecko SDK, into a subfolder of app/bluetooth/example_host.
+Commands shown here are from OSX using Gecko SDK Suite v3.3, but will be similar in Linux/Cygwin.

 ```
-$ cd /Applications/Simplicity Studio.app/Contents/Eclipse/developer/sdks/gecko_sdk_suite/v3.2/app/bluetooth/example_host/
+$ cd ~/SimplicityStudio/SDKs/gecko_sdk/app/bluetooth/example_host/
 $ git clone https://github.com/kryoung-silabs/BLEtest.git
 $ cd BLEtest
 $ make